jlhora/loopback-next/docs/site/Debugging-tests-with-mocha.md

 ### Running Specific Tests

-To target on a single test case or test suite, you can use the `only` method as `describe.only()` or `it.only()`.
+To run a single test case or test suite, you can use the `only` method as `describe.only()` or `it.only()`.
 And inversely, you can skip tests by using `describe.skip()` or `it.skip()`.
 The usage is well documented in [mocha exclusive tests](https://mochajs.org/#exclusive-tests) and